Edgar Kain: Early military career

-In November 1937, his training complete, Kain was posted to No. 73 Fighter Squadron, which was equipped with the Gloster Gladiator biplane fighter and based at RAF Digby.
+In November 1937, his training complete, Kain was posted to No. 73 Squadron, which was equipped with the Gloster Gladiator biplane fighter and based at RAF Digby.
 While serving with the squadron he became known as Cobber, New Zealand slang for a friend.
 This was partly to distinguish him from one of his fellow pilots, Derek Kain, also a New Zealander and a distant relative.
 The nickname was also a reflection of his friendly and outgoing nature.
 Kain's probationary period ended on 21 December 1937, and his rank of pilot officer was confirmed.
 He continued to develop his aerobatic skills with the Gladiator and in May 1938 took part in the Empire Air Day, giving flying demonstrations to the public.
 Two months later, the squadron began converting to the new monoplane Hawker Hurricane and Kain began to find its limits, causing light damage to his aircraft after putting it into a high-speed dive, an action for which he was reprimanded.
 In mid-September 1938, during the Sudetenland crisis, the squadron was placed on standby, although its pilots were not yet fully proficient on the Hurricane.
 The Munich Agreement that was concluded at the end of the month reduced tensions, and familiarisation training on the Hurricane resumed.
 In June 1939, Kain crashed during a night flying exercise, when he forgot to lock the undercarriage while landing.
 A loose panel affected the aircraft's handling, distracting Kain during his landing procedure.
 He was officially admonished despite the extenuating circumstances.
 He had a further accident in late July while landing on another night time flying exercise; this time the issue was the surface of the aerodrome and no blame was attached to Kain.
 He had been promoted to flying officer earlier in the month.